zahidkhan1081/car_wash/README.md

 # Car Wash Application

 ## Project Overview
 This car wash application provides a user-friendly interface for customers to schedule car wash services.
-The application allows users to choose from various service packages, view available time slots, and make payments online.
+The application allows users to choose from various service packages, view available time slots.

 ## Features
 - User Registration and Authentication